Paint Continuous, Repeating Textures with the Roller Brush

 There are a number of settings within the Roller Brush Tool Properties that allow you to customize the behavior of the Roller Brush tool.
 Mari's Brush Engine dynamics can also be utilized with the Roller Brush, allowing you to create stylized strokes while you paint.
 For more information on Mari's dynamic brush engine, see Changing Brush Color Dynamically.

 The following parameters are specific to the Roller Brush:

 Repeat Direction configures Mari to tile your image brush tip Horizontal or Vertical, as well as Vertical Mirrored and Horizontal Mirrored.

 Vertical tiles your image vertically along your brush stroke.

 Horizontal tiles your image horizontally along your brush stroke.

-Vertical Mirrored tiles your image vertically along your brush stroke, while also mirroring every other tip vertically.
+Vertical Mirrored tiles your image vertically along your brush stroke, while also mirroring every second tip vertically.

-Horizontal Mirrored tiles your image horizontally along your brush stroke while also mirroring every other tip horizontally.
+Horizontal Mirrored tiles your image horizontally along your brush stroke while also mirroring every second tip horizontally.

 The Segments amount allows you to determine how many times your image is subdivded while painting a curve.
 This is especially useful when painting tight curves, as it prevents distortion while the image is tiling.
 The higher the Segment level is, the smoother the image will tile.